-The college mergers completed in 2019 fully supported longer term achievement of the financial strategy and objectives.
-The additional scale affords considerable opportunity to generate further efficiency and longer term income growth.
+The most recent college mergers (completed in 2019) fully supported longer term achievement of the financial strategy and objectives.
+The additional scale affords considerable opportunity to generate further efficiency and longer-term income growth, although progress has been hampered by the COVID-19 pandemic.